s-a/iron-node/docs/FEATURES.md

 No Node Inspector takes a long time to start up.

 ### :no_entry: Limitations
 Native modules need a recompilation against the current electron version.
-Please read ["How to use native modules?"](/docs/NATIVE-MODULES.md) and [How to debug Grunt, Gulp, Mocha or other commandline app tasks based on Node.js?](/docs/DEBUG-NODEJS-COMMANDLINE-APPS.md).
+Please read ["How to use native modules?"](/docs/NATIVE-MODULES.md).
 As part of design ironNode does not support remote debugging, debugging of multiple processes (e.g. cluster).